-In this paper, we provide such a framework.
-We develop and estimate an equilibrium model, where we treat each state in the U.S. as a market that consists of a labor market and two insurance markets: one for individual health insurance and another for ESHI.
-Markets are subject to various health insurance regulations, which may vary across states and policy eras.
+In this paper, we provide a coherent framework incorporating all these factors.
+We develop and estimate an equilibrium model, where each state is a market consisting of a labor market and two insurance markets (HIX and ESHI).
+Markets are subject to various regulations, which may vary across states and policy eras.
 Each state consists of a distribution of firms and households.
-Households differ in their demographics (including health status), skill levels and tastes.
+Households differ in their demographics (including health), skill levels and tastes.
 Skills and tastes are unobservable to the researcher and may be distributed differently across states.
-A household chooses, for each adult member, among the options of full-time jobs with and without ESHI, part-time jobs with and without ESHI, and non-employment.
-It also makes decisions concerning Medicaid enrollment (if eligible) and individual health insurance purchases.
-Firms, which are endowed with heterogeneous production technologies, choose the number of workers to hire from each (skill, full/part time) category and whether or not to offer ESHI.
-Wages, premiums for individual health insurance, and ESHI clear the corresponding market in the equilibrium.
+A household chooses, for each adult member, between full-time jobs with and without ESHI, part-time jobs with and without ESHI, and non-employment.
+It also makes decisions about Medicaid enrollment (if eligible) and individual health insurance purchases.
+Firms differ in their overall productivity and the degree to which their technologies are skill-biased.
+Each firm chooses whether or not to offer ESHI, and the number of workers in each (skill, full/part time) category, which are imperfect substitutes for one another.
+Wages and premiums for HIX and ESHI clear the corresponding markets in the equilibrium.

-To estimate such a model, which allows for unobserved heterogeneity across households, firms and states, one needs data with rich variation.
-We utilize the opportunity provided by the 2010 Affordable Care Act (ACA) and exploit 1) the change in policy environments before and after ACA, which involved a comprehensive re-design of various policy components; 2) the targeted nature of certain components of the ACA that created variation in policy doses received by different firms and/or households within the same market; and 3) the differential implementation across states with respect to Medicaid expansion, which leads to further policy variation across states under the same policy era.
-With data from both before and after the ACA, we estimate the model via indirect inference, where we choose auxiliary models to fully exploit the aforementioned variation under the assumption that the state-specific distribution of unobservables is the same pre and post ACA (conditional on observables).
+To estimate this model, which allows for unobserved heterogeneity across households, firms and states, one needs data with rich variation.
+We utilize the opportunity provided by the 2010 Affordable Care Act (ACA) and exploit 1) policy variation before and after the ACA; 2) the targeted nature of certain components of the ACA that created variation in policy doses received by different firms and/or households in the same market; and 3) the differential implementation across states of Medicaid expansion, which leads to policy variation across states under the ACA.
+We estimate the model via indirect inference, fully exploiting the aforementioned variation under the assumption that the state-specific distribution of unobservables is the same pre and post ACA (conditional on observables).